Welcome to your intercom journey!

 Intercom systems can be wired or wireless — and we can’t stress the importance of this choice enough.
 When selecting an apartment intercom system, you need it to be wired when it’s important, and wireless when it’s not.

 We generally recommend against intercoms that operate over a cellular connection or WiFi.
 Systems with a wired internet connection are far more reliable.
 Cellular or WiFi issues outweigh the benefits of a wireless connection.
 Instead, use a direct connection to the internet.

 Buildings are made of concrete, steel, and lots of copper wiring.
 These materials cause issues for most wireless devices.
-Internet connectivity issues frustrate residents, couriers, and visitors alike.
-Imagine your visitor being stuck outside in a rainstorm, and you’re unable to open your door for them because of your intercom’s internet connection.
+Internet connectivity issues frustrate staff, residents, couriers, and visitors alike.
+Imagine your visitor being stuck outside in a rainstorm while you’re unable to open your door for them because of your intercom’s internet connection.